-San Diego Symphony’s music director is Jahja Ling, who is responsible for the artistic planning of the Symphony’s classical series.
-Mr. Ling is in his tenth season as music director of the San Diego Symphony.
+San Diego Symphony’s most recent music director is Jahja Ling, who is responsible for the artistic planning of the Symphony’s classical series.
+Mr. Ling celebrated his thirteenth and final season as music director of the San Diego Symphony in 2017.
 Born in Jakarta, Indonesia of Chinese descent, Mr. Ling is an American citizen.
 He received his master’s degree at The Juilliard School.
 He studied orchestral conducting at the Yale School of Music where he received his doctor of musical arts degree.
 Mr. Ling has conducted major symphony orchestras throughout North America, Europe and Asia.
 Previously, Mr. Ling served as resident conductor of The Cleveland Orchestra for 17 years and as its Blossom Festival director for six seasons.
 Mr. Ling resides in Bonita, California with his wife, concert pianist, Jessie Chang, and their two daughters, Priscilla and Stephanie.

 Who is the associate conductor?

 The San Diego Symphony’s associate conductor is Sameer Patel, who conducts Family Festival concerts, Berton Young People’s Concerts and Kinder Koncerts as well as occasional Jacobs Masterworks concerts.
 Here is his bio!

 Does the San Diego Symphony have a board of directors?

 Yes, the Symphony currently has 44 members on its board of directors, which is comprised of various community and business leaders.
 These include members of San Diego’s legal and financial community along with small business owners, principals from large business, local entrepreneurs and philanthropic supporters.

 How many people does the San Diego Symphony employ?